gargpriyank/ibmcloud-iac-examples/roks-vpc/README.md

 ## Using Terraform

 1. A sample `terraform.tfvars` file is provided with this example.
-This file creates resources in Dallas region in single zone.
+This file creates resources in Frankfurt region in single zone.
 A multi-zone sample file is available in **multizone** directory.

    > Note: Please replace the values of the variables as per your project requirement.
 It is recommended not to commit `terraform.tfvars` file